Rural Social Scheme

 You must provide proof that you are actively farming.
 To do this, you must provide a copy of your application for the Basic Payment Scheme for the current year, including a valid herd number.
 If you are actively farming and have not applied for the Basic Payment Scheme, you should contact your local RSS implementing body for advice.

-If you are a child/sibling of a herd number owner and you can certify that you are resident and/or working on the farm and you are getting one of the qualifying social welfare payments, you may be eligible to participate in the RSS on the basis of your parent’s/sibling’s herd number.
+If you are a child or sibling of a herd number owner and you can certify that you live or work on the farm, and you are getting one of the qualifying social welfare payments, you may be able to participate in RSS using your parent or sibling’s herd number.

 Spouse, civil partner or cohabitant of a farmer